dylanhogg/awesome-python/README.md

 ⭐ 644

 ## LLMs and ChatGPT
-Large language model and GPT libraries and frameworks: auto-gpt, agents, QnA, chain-of-thought workflows, API integations etc. Also see the <a href="https://github.com/dylanhogg/awesome-python#natural-language-processing">Natural Language Processing</a> category for crossover.
+Large language model and GPT libraries and frameworks: auto-gpt, agents, QnA, chain-of-thought workflows, API integations.
+Also see the <a href="https://github.com/dylanhogg/awesome-python#natural-language-processing">Natural Language Processing</a> category for crossover.

 1. <a href="https://github.com/torantulino/auto-gpt">torantulino/</a><b><a href="https://github.com/torantulino/auto-gpt">AutoGPT</a></b>
 AutoGPT is the vision of accessible AI for everyone, to use and to build on.
 Our mission is to provide the tools, so that you can focus on what matters.